Kalukeki/Kalukeki/README.md

 - 👋 Hi, I’m @Kalukeki
 - 👀 I’m interested in Cybersecurity, Network Engineering and Cloud Architecture
-- 🌱 I’m currently learning Master of Science in Cybersecurity and IT Management
+- 🌱 I’m currently learning Master of Science in Cybersecurity and IT Management at Southern New Hampshire University
 - 💞️ I’m looking to collaborate on Cybersecurity Projects and Employment Opportunities
 - 📫 How to reach me: LinkedIn - Kalukeki Kaweza
 - 😄 Pronouns: He/Him